mu-232/SUMO-Env/README.md

-Map is SUMO env with different elements.
+Map is a SUMO env with different elements.
 It consists of signalized and unsignalized intersections, merge-in and merge-out scenarios, along with a highway that simulates a simple city structure that is made into a closed-loop
 It is created to perform DIAYN-style skill discovery training and evaluation.
+This work builds on the paper called "Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach" which uses a custom gym environment.
+The main purpose is to scale the environment and observe skill discovery and transfer in different settings in traffic.